WAA News & Coming Events 2018

 The venue is the WAA clubrooms in Silver Grove, Nunawading - the modest

-entry fee includes a delicious afternoon tea.
+entry fee incudes a delicious afternoon tea.

-Deakin Community Awards for 2017
+Deakin Community Awards

-Presented by Michael Sukkar MP,
+Award presented by Michael Sukkar MP,

 Federal Member for Deakin to Rosemary Price of Whitehorse Arts Association